Bid Ops is now Arkestro

 The new name highlights Arkestro’s capability to embed preferred outcomes and instant feedback in any process across procurement, sourcing and supplier management.
 Arkestro allows procurement leaders to deliver on strategic corporate initiatives and deliver corporate value, amplifying procurement’s influence within the company.

 Arkestro is Still Everything Procurement Professionals Loved About Bid Ops

 Over the past several years, procurement professionals and industry analysts have made their feelings about Bid Ops known, with the company increasingly gaining industry recognition.
 In 2021, Bid Ops was named a Gartner Cool Vendor in Strategic Sourcing Technology.
 2021 also saw Bid Ops being added to the influential Spend Matters Fall 2021 SolutionMap, after being named a Value Leader for the small, medium, and large businesses categories.
 That was a follow-up to 2019, when Spend Matters recognized Bid Ops by adding the company to its Future 5 list of exciting procurement technology start-up vendors.

 Everything that procurement professionals came to recognize and love about Bid Ops — including its strong support for predictive procurement — remains in place.

-The Arkestro name change comes with an expansion of the company’s value proposition, moving beyond predictive sourcing, contracting and bidding to influence spend within everyday purchasing activities, including tail spend.
-Using a proprietary combination of behavioral science, game theory and predictive machine learning, procurement teams use Arkestro to deliver a 2-5x lift on cost savings from everyday procurement and sourcing cycles.
+The Arkestro name change comes with an expansion of the company’s value proposition, moving beyond predictive sourcing, contracting, and bidding to influence spend within everyday purchasing activities, including tail spend.
+Using behavioral science, game theory, and predictive machine learning, procurement teams use Arkestro to deliver a 2-5x lift on cost savings from everyday procurement and sourcing cycles.